hcoles/pitest-site/pages/faq.markdown

 Note that PIT is a bytecode mutator - it does not compile your code but instead modifies the byte code in memory.
-Your code must be on the classpath - PIT only requires the location of your source code in order to generate a human readable report.
+Your code must be on the classpath - PIT only requires the location of your source code to generate a human-readable report.

 ## My tests normally run green but PIT says the suite isn't green

 Most commonly this is because either :

 * PIT is picking up tests that are not included/are excluded in the normal test config
-* Some test rely on an environment variable or other property set in the test config, but not set in the pitest config
+* Some tests rely on an environment variable or other property set in the test config, but not set in the pitest config
 * The tests have a hidden order dependency that is not revealed during the normal test run

-If you are using an unusual or custom JUnit runner this can also sometimes causes problems.
+If you are using an unusual or custom JUnit runner this can also sometimes cause problems.
 To make things fast PIT does some tricky stuff to split your tests into small independent units.
 This works well with most JUnit runners but if you encounter one where it doesn't please post to the user group.

 ## Will PIT work with my mocking framework?